-The Image Resource Center focuses on resources for teaching and research in the Department of Art and Art History.
-We provide and facilitate visual materials – both real and virtual – to department members in support of their courses, and guidance for any student researching in several subject areas.
-Among our resources are over 4,500 digital images of works of art and architecture, slide and digital projection equipment and more than 80,000 35mm slides.
-We have collections of art videos and DVDs, books, and journals.
-We also have a growing archive of ephemera related to the history of the department since the 1940s.
+The Image Resource Center focuses on resources for teaching in the department of art and art history.
+We provide and facilitate visual materials – both real and virtual – to department faculty and graduate teaching assistants in support of their courses.
+Among our resources are over 4,200 digital images of works of art and architecture, and more than 80,000 35mm slides.
+We have collections of videos and DVDs, books, and journals having to do with the visual arts and artists.
+We also have a growing collection of photographs and ephemera related to the history of the department since the mid-1940s.

-The Image Resource Center is located in Garland Hall 205.
-We are open Monday through Friday, 8:00 am to 12:00 noon and 1:00 pm to 4:45 pm, unless otherwise noted.
+The Image Resource Center is located in Garland Hall and is open by appointment only.
 Please call or email Rachel Dobson, Visual Resources Curator, if you would like to visit or have questions: (205) 348-1893; firstname.lastname@example.org.

-We have more than 4,500 digital images stored on the Arts and Sciences shared server that are browsable by time period and artist’s name.
+More than 4,200 digital images stored on the Arts and Sciences shared server are browsable by time period and artist’s name.
 Along with the traditional canon of western art, we have a growing collection of Asian digital images and slides and a collection of archival images pertaining to the department’s history on The University of Alabama campus.
 All materials within the collections of the Image Resource Center are protected under copyright laws.
 For further information about fair use and copyright restrictions, contact us.

 - Check out videos, DVDs, books, journals, and other art-related periodicals.
-An MS Excel file of dvds and videos is available on request.
+Go to the online catalog.

 - Get personal help finding images in any of our digital collections, including art historical images, department history archives, and graduate student theses.

-- Send your recent accomplishments, publications, exhibitions, travels, and other news to email@example.com for publication in The Loupe, our departmental newsletter that also goes out to alumni and administrators on campus.
+- Send your recent accomplishments, publications, exhibitions, travels, and other news to email@example.com for publication in our departmental newsletter.